intel/aipc-devkit-install/README.md

 External Mode
 -Silent Operation but with User Interaction: In external mode, users must manually accept pop-up agreements before utilizing the application.

-## How to run script
+## Pre-requisites to run script

-Pre-requisites
 Administrator Privileges: Ensure the "powershell" terminal is running in admin mode.

-- Step1 : `Set-ExecutionPolicy -ExecutionPolicy Unrestricted LocalMachine`
+- Example `Set-ExecutionPolicy -ExecutionPolicy Unrestricted LocalMachine`

-- Step2: `winget` must be installed on computer with latest version 1.10.X or higher Winget Installation version verification use command: `winget --version` If not installed, execute
+- `winget` must be installed on computer with latest version 1.10.X or higher Winget Installation version verification use command: `winget --version` If not installed, execute
   Install-Module -Name Microsoft.WinGet.Client
   Repair-WinGetPackageManager -Force -Latest
 - Ensure you have the latest version `1.10.X`

-### Install

-- Once you have winget installed execute the script using `.\Env_Setup.ps1 install`
-- For every application installed a corresponding entry is created in `JSON\uninstall\uninstall.json`.
+- For every application installed a corresponding entry is created in `JSON\uninstall\uninstall.json`, once you have winget installed execute the script using `.\Env_Setup.ps1 install`

-### Uninstall

-- Execute `.\Env_Setup.ps1 uninstall`

-## JSON Structure

 #### Global Install Flags